JohnUrban/poreminion/README.md

 ==========

 Additional tools for analyzing Oxford Nanopore minION data (built on top of poretools) by John Urban.
-Warning: I only work on PoreMinion every once in a while and some tools are un-finished and/or broken.
 Current tools I know to work are:
 	- data_conc
 	- qualpos